wilsonmar/gapi-node/README.md

 StrongLoop provides an API Explorer much like Google's API Explorer.
 But Strongloop puts a nice color key for the various methods.
+More importantly, custom methods are shown in the same explorer.

 The Set Access Token at the upper right corner establishes credentials for programs to create authorization tokens.

+Loopback has a office supplies sample app

 Access tokens are defined

 user id from data

 Loopback

+The JWT is calculated
+within modules > strongloop > node_modules > loopback > lib > models >
+	access-token.js, acl.js
+	access-context.js

+	user.js line 127 has accessTokens class create method to createAccessToken using auth token inside userModel

+user.login instantiates the accessToken

+middleware > token.js

+trace through the chain of calls

+callbacks jump to functions defined in various libraries

 # <a name="Why_capture_data"></a> Why Capture Data from Google?